STEMSmartLabs/Arduino-EK-AI-IoT-Kit/README.md

-# Arduino AI/IoT Kit
+# Arduino AI & IoT Kit
 _Discover the Inventor in You_

 ![Made in India](https://img.shields.io/badge/Origin-Made%20in%20India-orange)

 ![Arduino EK Experiment AI and IoT Kit](https://shop.stemsmartlabs.com/wp-content/uploads/2025/07/AI-IoT_board_label_new.jpg)

-A next-generation learning platform to get started with Artificial Intelligence (AI) and Machine Learning (ML) using real sensor data and practical projects.
+## Overview:

----
+The Arduino एक AI & IoT Kit is a next-generation learning platform that introduces students and enthusiasts to IoT and Artificial Intelligence using real sensor data and practical projects.
+It is built around the Arduino एक R4 Wifi and supports both on-device (TinyML) and cloud-based IoT integrations.

 ## Demo Program: